It’s a Bûche, not a log!

 Patisseries all over the country will transform themselves to mainly only sell this traditional cake making it irresistible not to try one before the main event.

 They come in different sizes and different flavours with Chocolate being the best ones for me and they have lovely decorations, some of them you can even eat!!
 Do not mistake it for a yuletide cake.
 These are far more complex in they’re conception and taste.
 These are mainly made from a genoise light cake topped with smooth buttercream.

 Should you feel inclined to join me, you will find many recipes online to assist you

 - More news:

-This webinar focuses on the batch analysis and trace-ability.
-This is the third in a series of four webinars focusing on metallurgical properties within the software suite.
-Participants should have attended or viewed the prior webinars on Target Specifications and Formulas and Furnace Control.
-The follow-on webinar will focus on Analysis Documents (CofA, CofC & CofO)
+This webinar focuses on the setup of furnaces, ladles, and furnace control.
+This is the second in a series of four webinars focusing on metallurgical properties within the software suite.
+Participants should have attended or viewed the prior webinar on Target Specifications and Formulas.

 A group of us occasionally try and find a restaurant we have not eaten at before.

 Two years ago whilst visiting a small village ( Alfanate in Southern Spain) that was having its cherry festival – Its major income earning crop – I saw an old Inn.